raysas/raysas/README.md

 During the past year, I was introduced to the computer science world.

-Currently working more on data analytics using python and R, mostly in the ✨*bioinformatics*✨ field, including projects in drug discovery.
+Currently working more on data analytics using python and R, mostly in the ✨*bioinformatics*✨ field

-Intrested in computational biology and neuroscience, even though I have limited knowledge, but I hope I get to dig in more in it soon🌱
+I hope I get to dig in more in the programming world soon🌱

 #### Relevant work-skills